The Times We Are In (Newsletter #2) – Preserving Authentic Content Creation

 Making use of A.I. in my personal life would go directly against my sense of self, which of course relates directly to my identity (yes, it goes deep 🙂 ).
 More on that later (in the Life Paths section), but with this briefly covered, let’s move on to the general discussion about A.I.

-On the subject of A.I. generated music
+On the subject of A.I. generated music:

 Among other genres, I often listen to jazz, Spanish guitar and classical music playlists on a popular internet video channel (you know which one) for background music while writing and when travelling.
 A few months ago I discovered that A.I. generated tracks, albums and playlists are often algorithmically listed first, and follow-up videos (on auto-play) are typically A.I. generated content.
 This meant that I inadvertently listened to A.I. music unknowingly – and after searching in the settings, it seems A.I. generated content can’t be blocked or turned off.
 The question is whether I would have chosen to listen to A.I. tracks if I had known it was A.I. generated?
 (The answer is no).

 The issue for me is that A.I. generated music is almost indistinguishable from music composed and performed by humans.
 It is usually generic-sounding, which tends to raise my personal suspicions, but it’s hard to pick up when playing in the background.
 As a result I now avoid auto-play.
 Channel descriptions cannot be trusted because some A.I. music has “no A.I.” in their titles.
-My solution is to not play any music uploaded within the last 2 to 3 years.
-This can be time consuming to search for, so the issue having arisen is highly frustrating.
+My solution is to not play any music uploaded within the last 3 to 4 years.
+This can be time consuming to search for, so the issue having arisen is frustrating.

 A further issue is how fast this type of content has proliferated.
-It’s very possible that human created music will be completely drowned out by A.I. content soon, if it’s not already the case in some genres.
+It is very possible that human created music will be completely drowned out by A.I. content soon, if it’s not already the case in some genres.
 How long before people just give up and settle for A.I. “slop”?
 (The term seems apt, doesn’t it?).
 Currently A.I. content is not clearly marked.
 Transparency on the part of content creators is apparently not demanded (certainly not by the most popular video channel).
-It looks like I will have to revert to CD’s, Vinyls and cassettes again.
+It looks like I will have to revert back to CD’s, Vinyls and cassettes again.

 On the subject of A.I. in the publishing sphere:

-Of course, almost everybody basically had the same concerns – that A.I. engines would use their content to “learn to write” in the same way as they do, or better, and that in the end human writers would be crowded out by A.I “writers” on so-called Indie platforms.
+Of course almost everybody basically had the same concerns – that A.I. engines would use their content to “learn to write” in the same way as they do, or better, and that in the end human writers would be crowded out by A.I “writers” on so-called Indie platforms.
 The fact that the idea came up in the first place stunned most authors because it was perceived as a breach of trust.
 The idea of having an A.I. engine train itself from one’s original content is simply incompatible with the concept of indie-writing and self-publishing in the first place.
 I might add that considering what has happened in the music industry of late, our concerns as self-publishers were and are entirely valid.
 The parallels are there.

 On the subject of A.I. tools in education:

 As some of you may know I work as a language coach (I teach business English as a second language to adults).
 The reality is that many of my students use A.I. tools in their jobs, so I’m well aware of how useful and important those tools are for them, how their tasks are simplified and how much time they save.
-If I worked in a different role or sector, I would most probably be in their shoes.
+If I worked in a different role or sector I would most probably be in their shoes.

 On this point, I’ve noticed several articles of late about the negative cognitive impacts on people who use A.I., which support my intuitive resistance to using it.
 I’ll list them here for those of you who are interested – the titles alone say a lot: